Hesperian Health Guides

 What causes bladder and kidney infections?

-A girl or woman of any age — even a small baby — can get an infection of her urine system. |
+A girl or woman of any age—even a small baby—can get an infection of her urine system.

-- does not keep her genitals clean.
-Germs from the genitals—and especially the anus—can get into the urinary opening and cause infection.
-Try to wash the genitals every day, and always wipe from front to back after passing stool.
+- difficulties keeping clean.
+Try to wash the outside of the genitals every day, and always wipe from front to back after passing stool.
 Wiping forward can spread germs from the anus into the urinary opening.
-Also, try to wash your genitals before having sex.
-Keep the cloth and pads used for your monthly bleeding very clean between uses.

 - Drink a lot of water.
-Try to drink at least one cup of clean water every 30 minutes.
+Try to drink at least one cup of water every 30 minutes.
 This will make you pass urine often.
 Sometimes the germs will wash out of your urine system before the infection gets worse.

-- Stop having sex for a few days, or until the signs have gone away.
+- Stop having sex for a few days or until the signs have gone away.

 Bladder Infection Medicines |